Importance of Gayatri Mantra and How it Spreads Good Vibes Around Us

-There are several benefits of chanting Gayatri Mantra, read on to find out about them: Also Read - Samyuktha Hegde's Sports Bra Upsets a Woman Who Harasses Her in Park, Richa Chadha Lends Support
+There are several benefits of chanting Gayatri Mantra, read on to find out about them: Also Read - Malaika Arora Sparkles in a Purple Saree-Gown by Gaurav Gupta For India's Best Dancer - Yay or Nay?

-- Brings down the stress level: Mantras spreads positivity, it is an ancient practice which helps in calming mind and soul.
-Scientific studies has shown that chanting mantras can reduce anxiety.
+- Brings down the stress level: Mantras spreads positivity, it is an ancient practice that helps in calming the mind and soul.
+Scientific studies have shown that chanting mantras can reduce anxiety.

-- Improves breathing: While chanting mantras, a person needs to take deep controlled breathe, which eventually helps expanding the lung function and improves breathing.
-It can also help relieving the symptoms of Asthma, as chanting helps in making the lungs stronger.
+- Improves breathing: While chanting mantras, a person needs to take deep controlled breathing, which eventually helps to expand the lung function and improves breathing.
+It can also help to relieve the symptoms of Asthma, as chanting helps in making the lungs stronger.

 - A Healthy Heart: As per the research done by the British Medical Journal, the synchronized beating and functioning of the heart along with the baroreflex sensitivity (a mechanism that helps keep your blood pressure in check) are parameters that help keep heart disease at bay.